 - Attendance at all class sessions is highly recommended.
-Refer to Student Conduct, Attendance, on pages 47-48 of the College Calendar. - More than 20% absenteeism may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required. - Students may receive a warning 'Notice Of Absenteeism' at 15% absenteeism. - After 20% absenteeism, you may be required to withdraw from the course. - You should become familiar with pages 38-49 of the GPRC 2021-2022 Calendar, along with College policies about academics and student responsibilities.
+Refer to Student Conduct, Attendance, on pages 47-48 of the NWP Polytechnic Calendar. - You should become familiar with pages 36-47 of the NWP 2022-2023 Calendar, along with Polytechnic policies about academics and student responsibilities.